Aimee's road to chartership - part 1

 I felt that I ticked more of the boxes for Chartered Scientist (CSci) and gained that qualification last November.
 While I was working on my application and looking at the competencies, I found my role covered both scientist and engineer, so I’m going for Chartered Engineer too.

 As part of the CEng application there needs to be a supporter, somebody who can vouch for you and your work.
-I emailed the IOM3 Membership Department; Tata Steel UK Ltd. is on the list of companies that the IOM3 has a network of company-based Mentors at, and was paired with my chartership mentor Simon Lewis.
+I emailed the IOM3 Membership Department; Tata Steel UK Ltd is on the list of companies where IOM3 has a network of company-based Mentors, and was paired with my chartership mentor Simon Lewis.